yongjintan/url-shortener/README.md

 # URL SHORTENER

 # Features
 1. Allow users to paste a long url and generate a short url.
-You can access it here [URL-SHORTENER-APP](https://shortalready.vercel.app/)
+You can access it here <a href="https://shortalready.vercel.app/" target="_blank" rel="noopener noreferrer">URL-SHORTENER-APP</a>

 ## Available Scripts